The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Anchor the page

-Add one obvious starting point: a date, title strip, photo, memo, sticker, or small box.
+Add one obvious starting point: a date, title strip, photo print, memo, sticker, or first box.
 The anchor tells your eye where the page begins.

 Divide the space

 Use lines, boxes, columns, or a side rail.
-Do not divide the page because it looks nice; divide it because each area has a job.
+Divide the page because each area has a job, not because the page needs more decoration.

 Stop early

 Leave margins and quiet space.
-A full page is not automatically a better page, especially when you are trying to build a repeatable habit.
+A packed page is not automatically a stronger page, especially when you are trying to build a repeatable habit.

 The advanced move